gurjot06oct/Cplusplus/11 OOPS/Classes Objects/04 Friend Function/03 Properties.md

         // Compiler Error!
 FriendA does not recognize FriendB as a friend, so it cannot access its private members cout << "FriendA ID accessed by FriendB: " << objFriendA.friendAID << endl;
     }
-};
+};private
 ```

 - We have the declaration of class `FriendB`.
 It contains a private member `info` and a public member function `displayFriendAID`.
 - The constructor initializes the private member `info` with a value of "Confidential Information".
 - The `friend` keyword is used to declare class `FriendA` as a friend of class `FriendB`.
 This grants class `FriendA` access to the private members of class `FriendB`.
-- The `displayFriendAID` function demonstrates accessing the ID of FriendA using an object of class `FriendA`.
+- The `displayFriendAID` function attempts to access the ID of FriendA using an object of class `FriendA`.
+However, this results in a compiler error because `FriendA` does not recognize `FriendB` as a friend, preventing access to its private members.

 ### 3. Main Function